 In 2018, the CCSC issued a task order with GSA to upgrade to the newest generation of the SmartPay solution, SmartPay 3.
 Before making the transition, CCSC needed to develop and issue a request for proposals (RFP) to solicit new SmartPay vendors.
 Preparing the RFP would require gaining consensus among stakeholders across all three charge card programs – purchase, fleet, and travel – as well as the senior leaders within USDA, GSA, and OCFO to make sure the needs and priorities of all involved were adequately addressed in the initial procurement documents.
 Once a new vendor was chosen, a detailed implementation plan would need to be designed to guide the migration to SmartPay 3.
 Coordination with charge card program leaders, the bank card providers (US Bank and Citi/WEX), and the technology teams would be required throughout the process to ensure all 15,000 cardholders, drivers, and travel cardholders within USDA received new cards and documentation by January 1, 2019, without experiencing any disruption in service.

-Given the complexity of the SmartPay upgrade and the number of stakeholders involved, Veronica Nelson, Chief of Procurement Systems Division and Charge Card Service Center, USDA, thought it best to bring in additional project management support.
-She reached out to Christine Dunbar, president of ROCIMG, who had worked with CCSC on previous projects.
+Given the complexity of the SmartPay upgrade and the number of stakeholders involved, USDA leaders thought it best to bring in additional project management support.
+They reached out to Christine Dunbar, president of ROCIMG, who had worked with CCSC on previous projects.

-“Christine was familiar with the environment and the stakeholders, and she knew what needed to be done to help us meet our goals,” says Nelson.
+“Christine was familiar with the environment and the stakeholders, and she knew what needed to be done to help us meet our goals,” says a senior leader within the USDA PSD.
 “ROCIMG helped us with the initial solicitation with GSA to transition from SmartPay 2 to SmartPay 3, setting up our transition plan, recruiting people to sit on the requirements team, and doing all the necessary communication to the stakeholders.
 She and her team did a great job in ensuring we met our timeline with GSA.”

 To begin the project, Dunbar and the ROCIMG team spent time interviewing senior leaders within USDA, CCSC, GSA, and OCFO to make sure they clearly understood all the requirements and goals that needed to be addressed within the RFP.
 They then documented those requirements and submitted them for verification and approval from all parties.
 Once that report became final, it was used by the USDA’s contracting officers to prepare the necessary procurement documents and select a SmartPay vendor.